Main Project Contact:

 Aurora Research Institute has partnered in this project to help support technology transfer to local communities.
 We feel that this research has great relevance for remote communities in Canada's north, where there is a need to build capacity in environmental monitoring by local people.
 Delivering DNA-based biomonitoring tools to local communities is empowering, not only in that it improves the ability of citizen scientists to monitor their own backyard, but also in that it can provide a window into the local environment that is much more broadly-based in terms of the types of organisms being monitored.
 We will be supporting sampling in the communities to develop baseline data, and work on capacity building within communities to support development of long-term community monitoring programs.

-Another aspect of this research will be to study local community perceptions of this new technology.
+The primary objective is to assess the biodiversity in the Slave and Dog Rivers, NWT, using a variety of collection methods, to support the establishment of baseline biomonitoring conditions, and to explore the use of DNA-based identification of animals, plants and microorganisms.
+Another objective is to test out a new technique (DNA sampling) in the field.
+Lastly, this research will be to study local community perceptions of this new technology.
 An MSc student is being brought on to the project to solicit input from community organizations and agencies to determine how it may be used to complement traditional knowledge and empower volunteer monitoring networks to deliver world-class science to monitor their local ecosystems.

 For more information, contact Dr. Donald Baird - Research Scientist, Environment Canada & Research Professor, Canadian Rivers Institute (firstname.lastname@example.org) or Sarah Rosolen, Manager South Slave Research Centre (email@example.com).